klaytn-hackathon/MBGA/Readme.md

 ### 5-2.
 What is the expected outcome?

 From a technical point of view, we expect to be able to help provide decentralized Oracle services.

 In general, our goal is to make it easier for people to access blockchain.
-Our Bapp is a topic that is not subject to public objection, and it will be helpful for future influx of Klaytn main net.
+You can be recognized by others by certifying someone's challenge in a block chain.
+During the challenge, user can make money by contribution to the community.
+Also, our Bapp is a topic that is not subject to public objection, and it will be helpful for future influx of Klaytn main net.
+We are hoping that a good move will happen as a person notices his or her successful habits creation process.

 ### 6. Further Idea